pinguin999/ALPACA/lua-docs/docs/scene.md

 An ALPACA game exists off at least one scene.
 A scene (Other engines may name this room or view) is the container for everything you have on screen.

-All information is defined in a .json file.
-Here is our example `test_chamber_one.json`.
+All informations are defined in a .json file.
+All scene files have to be in `data-src/scenes`.
+Here is our example `data-src/scenes/test_chamber_one.json`.

 ```json
 {